 A Raleigh chef transformed an old-school soda fountain into a delicatessen that’s a little Jewish, a little Italian, and a little Southern.
 Try sandwiches like the fried pickle grilled cheese, with pickled Swiss chard stems and lemon-dill mayo, or the chicken salad saltimbocca on a sub roll.

-From the best-selling Arlington (smoked turkey breast, Havarti cheese, lettuce, tomato, and mayo served hot on an onion roll) to the Avon (lox with onion, cream cheese, and tomato on a bialy) — are you hungry yet? — this Greensboro sandwich shop has been serving up deli favorites for 45 years and has established itself as a beloved mainstay in the Gate City.
+From the best-selling Arlington (smoked turkey breast, Havarti cheese, lettuce, tomato, and mayo served hot on an onion roll) to the Hudson (sliced chicken breast, tomato, sprouts, and honey mustard on a sesame bagel) — are you hungry yet? — this Greensboro sandwich shop has been serving up deli favorites for 45 years and has established itself as a beloved mainstay in the Gate City.

 Merritt’s calling card is the BLT— a destination sandwich.
 And while a standard BLT has a recipe only three letters long, the Merritt’s version comes in three sizes: single, double, and triple.
 The numbers correspond to how many layers of bacon, lettuce, and tomato the sandwich contains.
 Dreams do come true.